Stryper

-Stryper is an American Christian metal band.
+Stryper is an American heavy metal band, recognized as the first with overtly Christian lyrics to gain mainstream acceptance.
 The group's lineup consists of Michael Sweet (lead vocals, guitar), Oz Fox (guitar, backing vocals), Perry Richardson (bass, backing vocals), and Robert Sweet (drums).

-Formed in 1983 as Roxx Regime, the band soon changed their musical message to reflect their Christian beliefs, and the band's name was also changed to Stryper.
-They went on to become the first overtly Christian heavy metal band to gain acceptance in the mainstream.
-In 1983, they signed with major label Enigma Records and released their debut album The Yellow and Black Attack.
-In the mid-1980s, Stryper enjoyed their most successful period beginning with the release of To Hell with the Devil, which achieved platinum sales status.
-Stryper went on to release two more gold albums before disbanding in 1993.
+Formed in 1981 as Roxx Regime, the band changed their musical message to reflect their Christian beliefs and became Stryper in 1983.
+Signing with independent label Enigma Records, they released their debut extended play, The Yellow and Black Attack, in 1984.
+In the mid-1980s, Stryper enjoyed their most successful period beginning with the release of To Hell with the Devil, which was certified Platinum by the RIAA.
+Stryper went on to release two more Gold-certified albums before disbanding in 1993.

 In 2003, Stryper came out of retirement for a reunion tour and subsequently signed a multi-album contract with Big3 Records in 2005.
-In 2013, they signed a multi-album deal with Frontiers Records and have since released Second Coming, which includes 14 re-recorded songs from their first three albums; No More Hell to Pay in 2013; Fallen in 2015; God Damn Evil in 2018; Even the Devil Believes in 2020; The Final Battle in 2022; and When We Were Kings in 2024.
+In 2013, they signed a multi-album deal with Frontiers Records and have since released Second Coming in 2013, which includes 14 re-recorded songs from their first three albums, No More Hell to Pay in 2013, Fallen in 2015, God Damn Evil in 2018, Even the Devil Believes in 2020, The Final Battle in 2022, When We Were Kings and To Hell with the Amps, their first acoustic album, in 2024, The Greatest Gift of All, their first christmas album, in 2025, and Throne of Thorns in 2026.

+Over the course of their career, Stryper has placed thirteen albums in the Top 10 of Billboards Top Christian Albums chart, with five releases peaking at number 2 and one release—Even the Devil Believes—reaching number 1.
+The band was described by the Los Angeles Times as the best-selling rock band in Orange County from 1984 to 1990, with five albums during that period selling near or above 500,000 copies.

 Name

-The name "Stryper" derives from Isaiah 53:5, from the King James Version of the Bible.
-"But he was wounded for our transgressions, he was bruised for our iniquities: the chastisement of our peace was upon him; and with his stripes we are healed."
-The passage is frequently included as part of their logo.
-Stryper's drummer, Robert Sweet, also created a backronym for their name: "Salvation Through Redemption, Yielding Peace, Encouragement, and Righteousness".
+At Enigma Records' suggestion, the band abandoned their initial name Roxx Regime and adopted the name Stryper.
+The word 'Stryper' references a passage in Isaiah 53, "with his stripes we are healed", which is frequently incorporated into the band's logo.
+According to Michael Sweet, the name was conceived while the band was rehearsing in a garage with striped walls and striped equipment, and was deliberately spelled with a y to avoid resemblance to the word "stripper".
+Stryper's drummer, Robert Sweet, added that it made him "think of 'hyper' and that's good, we want to make the show as crazy as possible onstage."
+Robert also created a backronym for their name: "Salvation Through Redemption, Yielding Peace, Encouragement, and Righteousness".